Instagram Architecture & Database – How Does It Store & Search Billions of Images

 With so many instances powering the service, monitoring plays a key role in ensuring the health & availability of the service.

-Munin is an open source resource, network & infrastructure monitoring tool used by the engineering team at Insta to track metrics across the service & get notified in case of any anomalies.
+Munin is an open-source resource, network & infrastructure monitoring tool used by Instagram to track metrics across the service & get notified of any anomalies.

 Now let’s move on to the search architecture.

-How Does Instagram Searches Content through Billions of Images?
+How Does Instagram Runs A Search For Content Through Billions of Images?

 Instagram initially used Elasticsearch for its search feature but later migrated to Unicorn, a social graph aware search engine built by Facebook in-house.